What is property owners insurance?

 It is ultimately the landlords responsibility to adequately maintain and repair their property.
 Property owners insurance is not a legal necessity but without it you can leave your business exposed to expensive third-party compensation claims related to property damage or injury.

 Secondly, protecting your assets in the event of an unexpected event makes good business sense.
 For example, a fire or a flood can cause devastating damage to your business assets.

 Anyone that owns property whether they operate as a landlord for a single residential dwelling or they own and manage hundreds of commercial properties across the UK will need to consider property owners insurance.

 Commercial property owners insurance, is a modern and comprehensive policy which can be tailored to the specific needs of a variety of premises and circumstances, including but not limited to:

 At get indemnity™ we are a specialist property owners insurance broker and can access a variety of insurers to identify the most appropriate cover to meet your needs.

 Cover can be tailored to meet your specific your specific requirements.
 Please complete our online application and upload your current property owners insurance policy.

 Commercial Buildings Insurance

-Commercial buildings insurance will protect your companys buildings against damage from a range of insured perils.
+Commercial buildings under property owners insurance will protect your companys buildings against damage from a range of insured perils.
 Examples of such perils can include: fire, theft, storm, flood, escape of water, impact, explosion and riot.
 Commercial buildings insurance can cover the full cost of rebuilding, including any permanent fixtures.

 Landlords Contents Insurance